 Search current library streaming media

-Instructors should first consider if a film currently streaming through University Libraries platforms such as Kanopy, Swank, and others meet your course objectives.
+First consider if a film currently streaming through University Libraries platforms such as Kanopy, Swank, and others meets your course objectives.

 Contact the University Libraries help desk if you have any issues accessing University Libraries resources.